 - Pace of life: Noticeably slower and more relaxed than Paris's constant rush.

-- Le Panier: The oldest neighborhood — narrow streets, street art, artisan shops.
-Charming and central.
+- Le Panier: the oldest quarter.
+Narrow streets, street art, artisan shops.
+Central and charming.

-- Endoume: Seaside neighborhood with village feel, close to Calanques.
+- Endoume: seaside, village-like, close to the Calanques.

-Paris has one of the world's best metro systems.
-Marseille's public transport is smaller but improving with new tram lines.
+Paris has one of the best metro systems in the world.
+Marseille's transit network is smaller and slowly getting better with new tram lines.

 - Paris: 16 metro lines, extensive RER, buses.
 Navigo pass €86/month covers everything.